 When Non-Owner Car Insurance Makes Sense

-For drivers who drive often but don’t own a car, borrow or rent other people’s cars regularly or have a violation history, insurance for non-owned vehicles may make sense.
-Even if you qualify for non-owned vehicle insurance, keep in mind that you’ll be limited to liability coverage, which only offers financial protection to the other driver if you cause an accident.
+For drivers who don’t own a car but regularly borrow, rent or have a violation history, non-owner car insurance may make sense.
+However, even if you qualify for non-owned vehicle insurance, keep in mind that you’ll be limited to liability-only coverage, which only offers financial protection to the other driver if you cause an accident.

 Scenarios Where Having Non-Owner Car Insurance Makes Sense